 RAND Corporation with support from the National Institute on Drug Abuse

 This five-year federally funded study evaluated the combination of the Developmental Assets and Getting To Outcomes (GTO) frameworks in 12 communities across the state of Maine (2008-2012).
 It was a collaboration of the RAND Corporation, Search Institute, Vision Training Associates, Maine’s Communities for Children and Youth initiative, and the University of Southern Maine.
 For project results, tools, and information, visit the project website at: www.agto.search-institute.org

-This collaborative research project with West Virginia University and Claremont Graduate University aims to understand how young people grow into civically minded adults who positively contribute to their communities, help others around them, and participate in solving social issues.
+This collaborative research project with West Virginia University and University of Rochester aims to understand how young people grow into civically minded adults who positively contribute to their communities, help others around them, and participate in solving social issues.
 This project tests the idea that good citizenship is rooted in three key elements: character strengths (e.g., generosity, responsibility), developmental competencies (e.g., emotion regulation, effective decision-making) and supportive contexts (e.g., school, family, peer group, and community settings).
 We are particularly interested in understanding how these three elements intersect similarly and differently in elementary-, middle school-, and high school-aged youth.